Also known as: Lymph node infection, Lymph gland infection or Localized lymphadenopathy

-The health care provider will perform a physical exam, which includes feeling your lymph nodes and looking for signs of injury or infection around any swollen lymph nodes.
+The health care provider will perform a physical exam.
+This includes feeling your lymph nodes and looking for signs of injury or infection around any swollen lymph nodes.

 Lymphadenitis may spread within hours.
 Treatment should begin promptly.

 Treatment may include:

-Surgery may be needed to drain any abscess.
+Surgery may be needed to drain an abscess.

-Prompt treatment with antibiotics usually results in complete recovery, though it may take weeks, or even months, for swelling to disappear.
-The amount of time until recovery occurs will vary depending on the underlying cause.
+Prompt treatment with antibiotics usually leads to a complete recovery.
+It may take weeks, or even months, for swelling to disappear.

 Call your provider or go to the emergency room if you have symptoms of lymphadenitis.